-Clinical rotations require the student to function in the operating room Monday through Wednesday from 0645-1500.
-Students are required to be properly attired and at the surgical scheduling board to be assigned at 0645am.
+Clinical rotations require the student to function in the operating room Monday through Wednesday from 0630-1500.
+Students are required to be properly attired and at the surgical scheduling board to be assigned at 0630am.
+UMC facility requires ALL students to be at the surgical scheduling board no later than 0620am.

 In order to be eligible for graduation, the student must have participated in a total of 120 cases in the S1 and S2 role, in a variety of Core/Specialty and Level I/II/III cases.
-The cases will be verified by preceptors and instructors:
+The cases will be verified by preceptors and instructors.